telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/configure-reverse-proxy.md

 	}
 	```

-3. Start nginx by navigating to its folder and starting nginx.exe.
-You can reload the server via "nginx -s reload" or stop it with "nginx -s quit".
+3. Start nginx by navigating to its folder in cmd window and run "start nginx".
+You can "reload the server via "nginx -s reload" or stop it with "nginx -s quit".